Hometown Village: Background

 Sakhalin Koreans are an ethnic group primarily based on the island of Sakhalin in Russia.
 They descend from populations of Koreans that were forced to move and labor under difficult conditions there during the Japanese colonial period, when the island was under Japanese control (then Karafuto Prefecture).
 After the end of the colonial period, the island was taken by the Soviet Union, which allowed the Sakhalin Koreans to return to communist North Korea, but due to the Asian Iron Curtain, those who hailed from South Korea were not allowed to leave.
 Moreover, the Soviet government was not keen on bringing the Koreans home, as the Sakhalin island needed a labor force.
 The Koreans were permitted to apply for Soviet citizenship, but many refused, wanting to go back to their homeland.
 A number of the first-generation Sakhalin Koreans maintained the hope for decades that they eventually would be allowed to return.

 After the fall of the Soviet Union in the early 1990s, South Korea and Russia established diplomatic ties, and began offering Sakhalin Koreans the opportunity to move to South Korea.
 In 1993, the governments of South Korea and Japan negotiated the construction of an apartment complex for the returnees, and Japan paid 3.2 billion yen as reparations.
 In the 1990s and 2000s, more than 4,000 first-generation Sakhalin Koreans moved to South Korea.
 According to Viktoriya Bya (editor of Sakhalin's Korean-language newspaper), they wanted to go to their homeland to die.
-On the other hand, a significant number of non–first-generation Koreans had assimilated and wished to stay in Russia, and some of the returnees had to left their family and friends behind.
+On the other hand, a significant number of non–first-generation Koreans had assimilated and wished to stay in Russia, and some of the returnees had to leave their families and friends behind.

 In 2021, South Korea began allowing direct descendants of first-generation Sakhalin Koreans and their spouses to settle in South Korea.
 Most of them were motivated to move by economic factors.